OcelotProject/Ocelot/docs/space.rst

 .. autofunction:: ocelot.transformations.locations.markets.assign_fake_pv_to_confidential_datasets

-Next, we change global datasets to rest-of-world datasets whenever this is necessary, i.e. whenever there is also a region-specific dataset for this reference product.
-We need to do this before calculating the attribute-specific uniquely identifying hash, as this hash depends on the location field.
+Next, we change global datasets to rest-of-world datasets whenever there is also a region-specific dataset for this reference product.
+This is only done on transforming and market activity, but not on market groups.

 .. autofunction:: ocelot.transformations.locations.rest_of_world.relabel_global_to_row

+Basic data validity check that market groups with ``RoW`` locations are not allowed:

+.. autofunction:: ocelot.transformations.market_groups.no_row_market_groups

-We then calculate the unique codes from each dataset, which are derived from a number of dataset attributes that together should uniquely identify a dataset.
+We then calculate unique codes from each dataset, to identify them easily e.g. when linking.
+These codes are derived from dataset attributes, including the location field.

 .. autofunction:: ocelot.transformations.identifying.add_unique_codes